aleloi/aleloi.github.io/master_project_proposal.md

 understand this].

 #### CoqHammer
-[[Czajka18]](#czajka18) is a general purpose automation tool.
-It works by first scanning though all premises (that can be named entities like definitions or lemmas) in the environment, and filters out the top
+CoqHammer is a general purpose automation tool [[Czajka18]](#czajka18).
+It works by first scanning though all premises (all named entities including both definitions and lemmas) in the environment, and filters out the top
 $$N=1024$$ that it deems most likely to be used in the proof of the current goal.
 The filtering can be done with a Naive Bayes relevance filter.
 I don't know what the features for Naive Bayes nor what